td-kwj-zp2023/webgpu-msm-bls12-377/README.md

 ## Conclusion

 We are grateful to the authors of the [cuZK](https://eprint.iacr.org/2022/1321) paper, last year's ZPrize participants, and other authors whose work we referenced.
 We hope that the outcome of this year's ZPrize can continue to drive innovation forward in the industry.

+## Questions
+For questions regarding this submission, please contact tal@penumbralabs.xyz or contact@kohweijie.com.